SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-mozzarelli3/README.md

     - This is the main kata and involves converting an uppercase string into a lowercase one.

 - Bonus Kata
     - This is a bonus kata that I started and have tried to solve but failed within the time slot.
-I wanted to include it here so I asked ChatGPT to fix the test in time for the presentations, so it may work or may not 😂.
+I wanted to include it here so I asked ChatGPT to check whether the test works in time for the presentations, so it may work or may not 😂.
 Try at your own risk.
     - It involves breaking a code.
 Each letter in the alphabet corresponds to a number (a = 1, b = 2, etc.).
 The task is to uncode a secret phrase.